-Communicate your expectations (for classwork, projects, behavior, etc.) clearly and frequently; remind students of expectations in real time when they are needed
+Communicate your expectations (for classwork, projects, behavior, etc.) clearly and directly

 Maintain consistent routines/procedures so students know how to navigate your course (e.g. how to see what work is due when, how to submit work, etc.).
 Be consistent in how you word instructions